CenterPoint Continues with 16 Community Open House Events: Next Meetings in Dayton, Baytown, Houston

 CenterPoint has taken a lot of heat for its storm preparedness and response after Beryl left over two million customers without power for days and in some cases weeks.

-•Saturday, September 14, 10 A.M. to 1 P.M.: Missouri City Landmark Community Center at 100 Louisiana St. in Missouri City (Fort Bend County)
+•Saturday, September 14, 10 A.M. – 1 P.M.: Missouri City Landmark Community Center at 100 Louisiana St. in Missouri City (Fort Bend County)

 •Wednesday, September 18, 4 P.M. – 7 P.M.: Bayland Community Center at 6400 Bissonnet St. in Houston